 The new features described in this article are available only on the following cluster types: Hadoop, Spark, and Interactive Query.
 The other workloads, such as HBase, Storm, and Kafka, will be enabled in future releases.

 Oozie is not enabled on domain-joined HDInsight.

-Enterprise Security contains four big pillars – Perimeter Security, Authentication, Authorization, and Encryption.
+Enterprise Security contains four major pillars – Perimeter Security, Authentication, Authorization, and Encryption.

 Along with protecting the HDInsight cluster resources from unauthorized users, and securing the data, auditing of all access to the cluster resources, and the data is necessary to track unauthorized or unintentional access of the resources.
 The admin can view and report all access to the HDInsight cluster resources and data.
 The admin can also view and report all changes to the access control policies done in Apache Ranger supported endpoints.
 A Domain-joined HDInsight cluster uses the familiar Apache Ranger UI to search audit logs.
 On the backend, Ranger uses Apache Solr for storing and searching the logs.

 Protecting data is important for meeting organizational security and compliance requirements, and along with restricting access to data from unauthorized employees, it should also be secured by encrypting it.
 Both the data stores for HDInsight clusters, Azure Storage Blob, and Azure Data Lake Storage support transparent server-side encryption of data at rest.
 Secure HDInsight clusters will seamlessly work with this server side encryption of data at rest capability.

 - For configuring a Domain-joined HDInsight cluster, see Configure Domain-joined HDInsight clusters.

 - For managing a Domain-joined HDInsight cluster, see Manage Domain-joined HDInsight clusters.

 - For configuring Hive policies and run Hive queries, see Configure Hive policies for Domain-joined HDInsight clusters.